diannejardinez/big-data-challenge/README.md

 # ETL on Big Data - PySpark & AWS's Relational Databases

-## Level 1 Objective:
+## Level 1

-Perform ETL process completely in the cloud and upload a DataFrame to an RDS instance by creating 4 DataFrames to match production-ready tables from two big Amazon customer review datasets
+**Objective**: Perform ETL process completely in the cloud and upload a DataFrame to an RDS instance by creating 4 DataFrames to match production-ready tables from two big Amazon customer review datasets

 ### ETL: Outdoors Dataset
 - Extracted: 2,302,173 number of records